 A short story is short

 The short story is predominantly characterized by the succinct use of language.
 Ernest Hemingway once said that "If a writer of prose knows enough of what he is writing about, he may omit things that he knows and the reader, if the writer is writing truly enough, will have a feeling of those things as strongly as if the writer had stated them."
 We love short stories and understand it's sometimes difficult to know what should be omitted.
 So we're ready to help by offering numerous services to meet your needs.
-Why not try our manuscript critique services and make sure your short story is ready to survive on its own in that big world beyond your keyboard?
+Why not try our book critique services and make sure your short story is ready to survive on its own in that big world beyond your keyboard?